Josephmarie/stat-215-group/README.md

 - validation: image2
 - test: image3

-Structure:
+## Folder Structure:
-code:
+- code:
--EDA
+  - EDA
--Modeling
+  - Modeling

-## Use the following code to load data and rename the column:
+# Use the following code to load data and rename the column:
-# import packages and load the data
+## import packages and load the data
 import pandas as pd
 import numpy as np
 import matplotlib.pyplot as plt